dokklib/dokklib/docs/libs/db/write.md

 `Table.insert` tries to create a new item and raises a `ConditionalCheckFailedError` if the item already exists.

-Suppose we wanted to add a user to a group as in the [Put](#put) example, but we wanted the operation to fail if the user was already a member of that group.
+Suppose that we want to add a user to a group as in the [Put](#put) example, but we want the operation to fail if the user was already a member of that group.
 We could then use the following code:

 ```python
 import dokklib_db as db